Table of Contents

-To obtain this data, simply click the “contact information” link.
+So if you want to get your first-degree connection information, simply click the “contact information” link on their profile.
 A pop-up window will open.

 Email addresses and phone numbers do not always exist.